Box Tree Moth

 CABI Box Tree Moth - extensive report on box tree moth in Europe.

 NewGen Boxwood/Saunders Genetics LLC and several other concerned nurseries have contributed funding to the Horticultural Research Institute’s special initiative on box tree moth.
-A portion of these funds are earmarked for a “Preliminary study on the parasitoid complex of the box tree moth in Asia for a classical biological control program in North America” by Dr. Marc Kenis of CABI.
-For more on this study, visit HRI’s funded research page.
+For more on this research, visit HRI’s funded research page.

 Prevention & Control